 AneurysmaSquare.jpg

-The interaction between different physical fields is a core aspect of many scientific, engineering and biological processes.
-Solution to such problems requires a profound insight into the interplay of the involved physical mechanisms and numerical methods.
+The interaction between different physical fields is a core aspect of many technical and biological processes.
+Solutions to such problems require a profound insight into the interplay of the involved physical mechanisms and numerical methods.
 Researchers at IMCS address the development of mechanical models, computational methods, and scalable algorithms in the context of coupled multi-physics and interface problems, where exactly this interplay between physics and numerics will facilitate computational robustness and efficiency.

 IMCS offers long-standing expertise in discretization techniques for coupling terms as well as the development of efficient and robust solution strategies for coupled problems.
 Prototype applications are surface-coupled phenomena such as fluid-structure interaction or mixed-dimensional couplings such as fiber/solid or fiber/fluid interaction.